 Now, here’s a type of stretching that seems to be beneficial at anytime, before, during, after exercise, it doesn’t seem to matter.
 Dynamic stretches, include lunges, arm swings/ rotations (forward and backward), leg swings (forward and backward) etc…Dynamic stretching, is gentle and generally takes you to the limit of your ROM in a progressive manner (gradually increase ROM).
 This is done in a very controlled manner.
 A study on benefits of dynamic vs static stretching, on vertical jump performance, at Wichita State University, has shown that dynamic stretching increases performance compared to static stretching.
 There were various theories put forward for why this was so.
 Static stretching causes a more compliant muscle tendon unit which prevents muscles from being able to store as much elastic energy in its eccentric phase which decreases the amount of force produced.

 I hope you get my intention.
 The point was to examine the two main types of stretching and determine their effectiveness.
 I will remind you, I never said static stretching is bad.
-Static stretching, from the research, suggests that doing them pre-exercise has either no benefit (other than increasing ROM) or could reduce performance and make one susceptible to injuries.
-On the other hand, dynamic stretching, generally tends to improve performance, help with ROM and prevent injuries.
+The research suggests that doing static stretches, pre-exercise, has either no benefit (other than increasing ROM) or could reduce performance and make one susceptible to injuries.
+On the other hand, dynamic stretching generally tends to improve performance and help with ROM and prevent injuries.
 Now, this is pre-workout or pre-exercise.
 Static stretching is just fine post workout, or just about any other time, removed from the start of a workout or athletic event.
 This means you could do dynamic stretching pre-workout and static stretching post workout.

 P.S.
 The Healthy Goat was last seen running out of a yoga studio near Union Square.
 He was trying to get his yoga stretch on.
 The trouble started during the downward dog routine.
-Let’s just say, the woman in front of him was on the horns of a dilemma about what to do with him when she caught The Cheeky Goat.
+Let’s just say, the woman and man in front of him were on the horns of a dilemma about what to do with him when they caught The Cheeky Goat.